valterc/ki2/README.md

 ### It does not work or I have a problem

 Please open an issue in this github repository.
 Explain the problem and explain what you are trying to achieve.
 Keep in mind that there is no official support for this project.

+## License and notices

+Please review the LICENSE.txt and NOTICES.txt files.